 A direct debit mandate may be granted electronically through channels directly provided by the creditor or via a PSP (e.g. home banking, point-of-sale terminal or ATM), provided one of the two prerequisites mentioned above is met.
 If the direct debit mandate is granted through PSP channels, strong customer authentication must be applied.

 The direct debit mandate reference number is a code given by creditors to a specific direct debit mandate.
 The reference must be unique, to unambiguously identify, when combined with the creditor identifier, the direct debit mandate within the direct debit system.

 The direct debit mandate reference number must be unique, and must be filled in by the creditor when the mandate is signed by the debtor.
 However, if at that time it is not possible to provide that reference number, the creditor may provide it to the debtor subsequently, but always prior to the first payment collection.

-The creditor identifier is a reference number that identifies the creditor within the direct debit system at European level, and comprises a creditor number followed by the ISO country code, two control digits and a business code.
-The country code is not directly related to any location feature or credit identity, and only specifies the country that issued the code.
+The creditor identifier is a reference number that identifies the creditor within the direct debit system at European level.
+It comprises a creditor number followed by the ISO country code, two control digits and a business code.
+The country code is not directly related to any location feature or creditor identity, and only specifies the country that issued the code.
 To make collections in any SEPA country, creditors need at least one identifier.

 General structure of a SEPA creditor identifier:

 - Positions 3-4: the check digits according to ISO 7064 Module 97-10;

 - Positions 5-7: the creditor business code established by the creditor.
 If not used, then filled with ‘ZZZ’;